tararelan/ELEC3810-Final-Project-2023/README.md

 # ELEC3810-Final-Project
-## Final Project for ELEC3810 (Data Science for Neural Engineering) at HKUST
+## Final Project for ELEC3810 (Data Science for Neural Engineering) at HKUST in Fall 2023

 ### Experiment Paradigm
 When there is a start cue, the rat is supposed to press the lever.
 Then a water reward will be given to him.